THLfi/koronavilkku-backend/exposure-notification/README.md

 Same principles, stated in the monitoring section, applies also with efgs-integration.
 However, there is some details, which are worth to mention separately.

-With efgs-integration there is a concept of operation.
-Database table *efgs_operation* represents it.
-Operation has always two main states: direction and operation state.
+With efgs-integration there are two operation tables: *efgs_outbound_operation* an *efgs_inbound_operation*.
+Both of these *always* have some state.

-Direction have two possible states: INBOUND and OUTBOUND.

-* INBOUND: downloading keys
-* OUTBOUND: uploading keys

 Operation state have three possible values: STARTED, FINISHED and ERROR.

 * STARTED: operation is running (or hanged in a case of application crash, this will be resolved automatically)
 * FINISHED: operation is finished
 * ERROR: operation has resulted an error.
-In a case of INBOUND operation, operation will be retried at maximum five times.
+In a case of INBOUND operation, operation retry times have fixed maximum.
-For OUTBOUND, new operation will be created on next cycle.
+For OUTBOUND, new operation will be created on next cycle and retry counter is stored for each key separately.

 There is also a couple of counters for results of processing:

 * keys_count_total: total number of keys bound to this operation
-* keys_count_201: total number of successfully processed keys bound to this operation
+* keys_count_201: total number of successfully processed keys bound to this operation (used only with outbound operations)
 * keys_count_409: total number of keys with http-status 409 bound to this operation (used only with outbound operations)
 * keys_count_500: total number of keys with http-status 500 bound to this operation (used only with outbound operations)
 * invalid_signature_count: total number of keys which are failing when verifying signature and are bound to this operation